Master of Arts in Liberal Studies (MALS) and Conflict Managment and Resolution

-MALS and Conflict Management and Resolution (CMR)
+MALS Degree + Post-Baccalaureate Certificate in Conflict Management and Resolution (CMR)

-Effective Spring 2014, students wishing to graduate with a MALS degree using this concentration must obtain formal approval to do so from the Director, Graduate Liberal Studies Program.
-An email, with an explanation of why the concentration is desired, should be sent to turrisip AT uncw DOT edu, copy to campbellp AT uncw DOT edu.
+Effective Spring 2014, students wishing to graduate with a MALS degree using this combination must obtain formal approval to do so from the Director, Graduate Liberal Studies (GLS) Program.
+An email, with an explanation of why this option is desired, should be sent to turrisip AT uncw DOT edu, copy to campbellp AT uncw DOT edu and kleinbergr AT uncw DOT edu.

 - For MALS students not pursuing a concentration in CMR, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours for crosslisted courses may be used.

 - Non-GLS courses cannot be used for the Post-Master's in Liberal Studies certificate program.